 A. When you want a larger, more visual Venn diagram, you can make one on the ground using hula hoops.

 Students can add differences and similarities by writing them on index cards or small pieces of paper.
 I really love to use this when small groups are working on comparing two characters from the same book (like Auggie and Via Pullman from Wonder) or comparing two different books (like Hatchet and The Sign of the Beaver).

 After groups are finished, I like to have kids move around the room, from Venn diagram to Venn diagram, to see what other students were thinking and how their Venn diagrams were similar or different.

 B. Another Venn diagram activity that I love is from Miss DeCarbo.
-She sets Venn diagrams around the room with small pictures on the top which shows what students are comparing.
+She sets Venn diagrams around the room with small pictures on the top, which show what students are comparing.